- Sporty, modern design

 - Keycard cannot be attached to a keyring and is easily lost

-The Captur is the smallest sibling in Renault’s trio of crossover SUV models and it has just been given a makeover that adds new design traits, along with plenty of extra kit, a new range-topping Signature S Nav version and additional colours.
+The Captur is the smallest sibling in Renault’s trio of crossover SUV models and it has just been given a makeover that adds new design traits, along with plenty of extra kit, a range-topping Signature S Nav version and additional colours.

 With four engines – two diesel and two petrol – to choose from and five trim levels, along with plenty of personalisation options, it’s easy to see why the Captur was Europe’s best-selling B-Segment SUV in 2016.